 Paying Your Property Taxes

-Property Tax Notices will be mailed the last week of May 2016 and are payable no later than 4 pm on Friday, July 8th, 2016.
-Any payments for outstanding current taxes or Home Owner Grant received after the due date will be subject to a 10% penalty.
+The due date for Property taxes, including eligible Home Owner Grant (HOG), is 4:00pm, Friday, July 7, 2023 Any payments for outstanding current taxes or Home Owner Grant received after the due date will be subject to a 10% penalty.

-How and where to pay your property taxes & claim the Home Owner Grant:
+How and where to pay your property taxes:

 - In person at the Municipal Hall, located at 13211 Henry Avenue